 Pregnant women and families

-According to data from the Australian Institute of Health and Welfare (AIHW), less than half of all pregnant Aboriginal and Torres Strait Islander women smoke (42%).
-This has reduced from 50% in 2011.
+According to data from the Australian Institute of Health and Welfare (AIHW), four in ten pregnant Aboriginal and Torres Strait Islander women smoke (40%).
+This has reduced from 48% in 2012.

 In 2021, AIHW found that the proportion of Aboriginal and Torres Strait Islander women who quit smoking after 20 weeks of pregnancy was 12%.
 We know that Aboriginal and Torres Strait Islander women have strong protective feelings for their unborn babies and a desire to quit in pregnancy and data from AIHW shows a high rate of quit attempts by pregnant Aboriginal and Torres Strait Islander women.
 However these quit attempts are often not sustained.
 Some evidence suggests that continued smoking is sometimes seen as a necessary response to stressful situations in life.
 Educating mums-to-be about how smoking increases stress rather than reduces it, and providing alternative strategies to manage stress is important.
 To find out more about strategies for people who are quitting smoking to manage stress read the Key facts about smoking and stress factsheet.